Maye Musk: Politics

 When Maye Musk became an American citizen, she registered as Democrat.
-However, she said that after unnamed Democrats spoke poorly of her son, Elon Musk, she changed her party affiliation to Republican, calling the Democratic Party "malicious and dishonest".
+After unnamed Democrats allegedly spoke poorly of her son, Elon Musk, she changed her party affiliation to Republican, calling the Democratic Party "malicious and dishonest".
 In October 2024, Maye Musk made a post on X recommending Republican voters should be voting multiple times under false names in the 2024 presidential election, purporting that Democrats were already doing so using "illegals".
 She was cautioned by lawyers that her post constituted a criminal act, and that she could be legally prosecuted for criminal conspiracy if anyone followed her recommendation.
 She then said readers should "ignore" the post.